 Dreamweaver CC is released today, and existing subscribers to the Creative Cloud service will find the update available to install automatically as part of the set of available tools, alongside all-new versions of Photoshop, Illustrator, Edge Reflow and Flash.

 Previously you've been able to buy a boxed version of Dreamweaver as a standalone product, or as part of the Creative Suite, bu Adobe has ended this approach to selling its software, moving instead to a pure subscription model.
-While you'll still be able to buy CS6 versions of all the popular tools, to get your hands on the latest version you’ve got no option but to pay a monthly subscription, downloading the software instead of installing from a disc.
+While you'll still be able to buy Dreamweaver CS6 and CS6 of all the other popular tools, to get your hands on the latest version you’ve got no option but to pay a monthly subscription, downloading the software instead of installing from a disc.

 This version of Dreamweaver features a couple of handy new features, alongside a variety of upgrades and improvements.